viters/docs/cookbook/data-models/build-content-with-m2a.md

 IDs.
 Instead, you'll want to add a [field parameter](/reference/query.html#many-to-any-union-types) to get nested relational data.

-There are a few important things to keep in mind when using an m2a to build content.
+There are a few important things to keep in mind when using m2a to build content.

 ### Is it necessary?